 Actor Armie Hammer won’t face sexual assault charge

-LOS ANGELES — Actor Armie Hammer will not face criminal charges in connection with allegations of sexual assault made in 2021, the Los Angeles County District Attorney’s Office said Wednesday.
+Actor Armie Hammer will not face criminal charges in connection with allegations of sexual assault made in 2021, the Los Angeles County District Attorney’s Office said Wednesday, May 31.

 The district attorney’s office said there was insufficient evidence to charge “The Social Network” and “Call Me by Your Name” actor with a crime.